“Everyone can act. Everyone can improvise. Anyone can learn to become stageworthy.” — Viola Spolin

 Improvisation is by nature collaborative, in supporting each other and creating things together, spontaneously.
 Anyone can learn to improvise, in life and in countless artistic domains.

 Everyone can improvise, and everyone can learn improv comedy for the stage.
-We believe everyone should be given the opportunity to learn and perform, regardless of skill, ability or experience level, in a fun and supportive environment, with highly knowledgable and experienced teachers.
+We believe everyone should be given the opportunity to both learn and perform, regardless of skill, ability or experience level, in a fun and supportive environment, with highly knowledgable and experienced teachers.

 - equitability — all students are given equal attention in achieving the goals of our curriculum and classes